MGiftsonRaj40/Deal_Walker/README.md

-Here is a **clean GitHub README.md** you can use for your **DealWalker Auction Platform**.
-It is written professionally and suitable for your portfolio.

----

 # DealWalker – Real-Time Online Auction Platform

 DealWalker is a **real-time online auction web application** where users can **post items for auction and place live bids**.